 Misc.
 Trails & Meadows around Sangla

-There are loads of trails in these apple orchards which can be hiked around while your stay in Sangla Valley.
+There are loads of trails in these apple orchards that can be hiked around while you stay in Sangla Valley.
 There are some lovely meadows too (one near Rakcham village as I remember) as well which can be visited or spent the time to bask in the lap of pristine mother nature.

-Kalpa is one of the best places to see sunset and sunrise in the Himalayas over Kinner Kailash range.
-Kalpa is about 8 KMs from Reckong Peo, district headquarters of Kinnaur Valley which in turn is about 7 KMs diversion from a place called Powari on Hindustan Tibet Highway.
+Kalpa is one of the best places to see sunset and sunrise in the Himalayas over the Kinner Kailash range.
+Kalpa is about 8 KMs from Reckong Peo, district headquarters of Kinnaur Valley, which in turn is about 7 KMs diversion from a place called Powari on Hindustan Tibet Highway.

-The place is just majestic and the views of Kinner Kailash range from almost any of the hotel at Kalpa would just make your jaws drop at any day.
+The place is just majestic and the views of Kinner Kailash range from almost any of the hotel at Kalpa would make your jaws drop at any day.
 I never thought that it would be that beautiful what I witnessed after reaching this lovely place.
-We were extremely lucky to witness such fantastic weather at such awesomely beautiful location in Kinnaur Valley.
+We were fortunate to witness such fantastic weather at such an awesomely beautiful location in Kinnaur Valley.

 You can read our detailed travel guide of Kalpa Village.

 It is about 6-7 KMs from Kalpa and is known for its traditional lifestyle of Himachal surrounded by apple orchards.
 Very nice place to have a short hike or walk across the village from Kalpa.
 You will almost feel you are in a time machine and somewhere in the past if you spend some time here in this village.